Zoning Systems in Riverside, CA and the Surrounding Areas

 Relying on a single heating or cooling unit for an entire building represents a particularly wasteful enterprise.
-Zoning Systems in Corona, CA is one way to increase energy efficiency and reduce utility bills, as zoned HVAC systems allow owners to break down the geography of a building to provide heating and cooling solutions for individual floors, or even individual rooms, rather than trying to heat or cool the entire building with only one temperature control panel.
+Zoning Systems in Riverside, CA is one way to increase energy efficiency and reduce utility bills, as zoned HVAC systems allow owners to break down the geography of a building to provide heating and cooling solutions for individual floors, or even individual rooms, rather than trying to heat or cool the entire building with only one temperature control panel.
 An HVAC-zoned house will typically have multiple thermostats to maintain separate temperatures, pumping more cool air to hotter floors or rooms instead of unnecessarily heating or cooling the entire building.
 This makes it easier to maintain a desired temperature in individual areas and minimize energy usage.

 How Does a Zoning System Work?

 A typical zoning system will have dampers, a control panel, and a temperature controller for each zone.
 These components work together to control which areas of the building receive warm or cool air.

 What Are Dampers?

 Dampers: Installed in the ductwork of the building, dampers control how much air can pass through the ductwork at a time.
 Dampers can be placed wherever the ductwork is most accessible: the trunk, the branches, or the boot.
 Rather than manually shutting a vent, which still allows the heated or cooled air to travel the length of the duct and remain, settling to room temperature, trunk and branch dampers reroute the airflow to direct it to where it’s needed most; boot-loading dampers work similarly to vents but open and close automatically to keep the zone at a comfortable temperature.
 Dampers maintain pressure in the duct and redistribute the airflow to areas of the building for which it is intended.